JesPink/simple-online-tools/PROJECT_RULES.md

 ### Implementation Guidelines

 All mobile-first implementation details are covered by the Foundation Compliance System (Section 10).
-The foundation classes automatically handle responsive design, touch targets, and fluid layouts.
+The foundation classes provide design system consistency (colors, spacing, typography, components). **Tools must implement their own responsive layouts** when requiring 2-column designs, as foundation provides container styling only.

 ## 10. Foundation Compliance System